 The Certificate in Furniture Design offers students the ability to explore, design, and create furniture for commercial and residential purposes.
-This program is serves FIU students who wish to extend their design education into this area of specialized study.
+This program serves FIU students who wish to extend their design education into this area of specialized study.
 Focused on creative design process and on bringing products to market, the four courses in this certificate develop students' skills, knowledge, and critical thinking about the design, making, and marketing of furniture products for industry, retail, and gallery markets.
+This certificate program is open to degree-seeking students only.